stakira/OpenUtau/README.md

 - Smooth preview/rendering experience.
 - A easy to use plugin system.
 - An efficient sample connecting engine (a.k.a. wavetool).
+- An efficient resampling engine interface.
 - A Windows version.

 #### The scope of OpenUtau does not include:
 - Resampling engines (a.k.a resampler).
 - Full feature digital music workstation.
 - OpenUtau does not strike for Vocaliod compatibility, other than limited features.

-#### The scope of OpenUtau may include:
-- An efficient resampling engine interface.
-- Coorperate with other projects on resampling engine integration.
-- A OS X version, but only after Windows version is mature.